ahmadabdul3/react-flux-example/README.md

 should tell them if they've selected a good password.
 Your job is to implement a system to help our users select a good password.

-* Implement a service that will receive the password and return either `weak`, `ok` or `strong.`
+* Implement a back-end service that will receive the password and return either `weak`, `ok` or `strong.`
 * Implement a front end that will show the user the strength of their password as they are typing.